jreyes88/Web-Accessibility/Hands on Training Accessibility Testing - Virtual Workshop/README.md

 ### Situational Impairment

 - Holding a baby
-- Cerebral Palsey hard to do fine movements
+- Cerebral Palsy hard to do fine movements
 - On the bus, it’s shaky, big hands and small check boxes
 - Non-native language speakers
 - People who are born deaf are truly ESL users